lukelbd/climate-benchmarks/README.md

 While I suspect Julia may be suitable for complex numerical algorithms, it turned out that for simple, common data analysis tasks, and especially when working with large arrays, Julia compares unfavorably to python and CDO.

-## MATLAB
-Even without the Java Virtual Manager (`-nojvm`) and without the display (`-nodisplay`), and even when you provide the license explicitly with the `-c` flag, MATLAB scripts run from the command line are delayed by up to several seconds!
-On my machine, it takes about 9 seconds to start MATLAB every time a MATLAB script is run from the command line.
-Thus running a series of MATLAB commands on small files for small tasks becomes quickly impractical.

-To give MATLAB the best chance, the times shown in the benchmarks below omit the startup time.
-Note that I have access to MATLAB 2014a through a license from my university.

 ## NetCDF versions
 There were two major performance differences observed between the NetCDF3 and NetCDF4 versions of the sample data: